corpsecouch/corpsecouch.github.io/src/articles/archive/thoughts-on-resiliency-and-design/index.md

 ---
 title: 'Thoughts on Resiliency & Design'
 date: '2024-11-04T12:00'
+description: 'A common question from product designers is “How do I do conversation design?”.
+There''s a disconnect in grasping the concept.'
 layout: 'article'
 preview:
     text: 'A common question from product designers is “How do I do conversation design?”.
 There''s a disconnect in grasping the concept.'